Last week I took my daughter to New York City for spring break to look at colleges. But it didn't feel one bit like spring.

 Gaining that internal clarity first requires the awareness that it's necessary.
 It requires you to step back, breathe deeply, and make the conscious decision to evolve, to activate your own metamorphosis.

-Here are some ways you can begin the internal spring cleaning process.
+Here are 8 ways you can begin the internal spring cleaning process.

 Your values can change over time.
 At one point in your life, adventure might be a core value and at another point it might be security or flexibility.
 This is a good time to clear out the old values and reinforce those that are important for your life now.